top of page

 Panelist Criteria + Process

 Our selection panel will consist of three (3) to five (5) professional makers and entrepreneurs –chosen for their expertise, diversity in practice and medium, and accomplishments in their field– who will review all applications, as well as help with the interview process and final selections.
-For our inaugural Fellowship, panelists will be selected by FORGE with the aim to represent the diversity of our applicant pool.
-Chie + Greg will not serve as Panelists but will conduct interviews with the panelists.
+One panelist will always be a past panelist, so we can hold ourselves accountable to our own process.
+And one panelist will always be a past Fellow, so we can all benefit from an insider’s perspective.
+Chie + Greg will not serve as panelists but will help coordinate and conduct interviews, as well as make the final selections.

 In reviewing applications, panelists will consider the following criteria: